Wandering domains for entire functions of finite order in the Eremenko-Lyubich class: Introduction

 According to their orbits and limit functions, wandering domains can be classified into the following types: we say that \begin{itemize} \item $U$ is an \textit{escaping} wandering domain if $U\subseteq I(f)$, that is, $L(U)= \{\infty\}$; \item $U$ is an \textit{oscillating} wandering domain if $U\subseteq BU(f)$, that is, $\{\infty,a\}\subseteq L(U)$ for some $a\in\C$; \item $U$ is a \textit{bounded orbit} wandering domain if $U\subseteq K(f)$, that is, $\infty\notin L(U)$. \end{itemize} However, it is not known whether wandering domains with bounded orbit exist.

 The first example of a transcendental entire function with a wandering domain was given by Baker \cite{baker63, baker76} and consisted of an infinite product that had a sequence of multiply connected wandering domains escaping to infinity.
 In fact, if an entire function has a multiply connected Fatou component, then it must be a (fast) escaping wandering domain \cite{baker84, rippon-stallard05}.
 In \cite{kisaka-shishikura08}, Kisaka and Shishikura constructed functions with multiply connected wandering domains using quasiconformal surgery.
 Further examples of simply connected escaping wandering domains are due, for example, to Herman \cite{herman84}, Baker \cite[Example~5.3]{baker84} and Eremenko and Lyubich \cite[Example~2]{eremenko-lyubich87}.
 Regarding oscillating wandering domains, Eremenko and Lyubich \cite[Example~1]{eremenko-lyubich87} constructed a wandering domain $U$ such that $L(U)$ is an unbounded infinite set.
-Observe that every Fatou component in $BU(f)$ is necessarily an oscillating wandering domain \cite[Theorem~1.1]{sixsmith-osborne16}.
+Observe that every Fatou component in $BU(f)$ is necessarily an oscillating wandering domain \cite[Theorem~1.1]{sixsmith-osborne16}. \redf{Nowadays, the existence of wandering domains for certain classes of holomorphic maps continues to be an important question in complex dynamics \cite{mihaljevicbrandt-rempegillen13,astorg-buff-dujardin-peters-raissy16}.}

 Singular values play an important role in the iteration of entire functions.
 Hence, among all transcendental entire functions, the classes of functions where we have some control on the singular set tend to have nicer properties.
 Let us introduce~the class of \textit{finite-type} transcendental entire functions, also known as the \textit{Speiser class},